petrickjerico/tp/docs/UserGuide.md

 ### **View help**: `help`
 Directs you to this user guide by providing its link.

 Format: click on `help` button at the bottom left of the application.

-From the window that pops up, copy the link and paste it in your browser:
+A short summary of all the available commands is displayed in the new window.
+The link to our full UserGuide is also available in the window.
+If you wish to read it, copy the link and paste it in your browser:

 ![HelpMessage](images/helpMessage.png)
 <p>&nbsp;</p>